Exploiting symmetry in network analysis: Acknowledgements

 \section{Acknowledgements}

 Special thanks to Ben MacArthur for support and advice during the writing of this article.
 The Newton Institute in Cambridge supported the author during the programme `Theoretical foundations for statistical network analysis' (EPSRC grant EP/K032208/1).
 Conor Wild's undergraduate project `Topics in Network Symmetries' contains (unpublished) results about the graph Laplacian in the context of symmetries generalised here.
-Thanks to Yamir Moreno and Emanuele Cozzo, whose `simple' question inadvertently prompted this lengthly answer, and to Gareth Jones for reminding the author that $S_6$ has two conjugacy classes of subgroups of index $6$.
+Thanks to Yamir Moreno and Emanuele Cozzo, whose `simple' question inadvertently prompted this lengthly answer.